jmdataservices/iomodelR/README.md

 # Overview

-The **ioModellR** package aims to provide a single-package mechanism, driven by the *tidyverse*, to allow users to complete Leontief Input-Output analyses with little to no additional effort in completing the individual steps.
+The **ioModellR** package aims to provide a single-package mechanism, driven by the *[tidyverse]*(https://www.tidyverse.org/), to allow users to complete Leontief Input-Output analyses with little to no additional effort in completing the individual steps.
 In doing so, the package aims to create a superior workflow for more advanced analyses - reducing the burden of complex looping or algorithms that enable more complex analyses.

 <br>
 <hr>